Proposed Approval of Planned Change of Roof-Color and Siding on House

 Green Springs National Historic Landmark District, George Washington's Boyhood Home National Historic Landmark

-The National Park Service (NPS) invites review of and comment on its proposed determination of No Adverse Effect to Historic Properties for (and thus its proposed approval of) a project planned and to be funded and implemented by the owners of a one and one-half story, ranch-style house in the Green Springs National Historic Landmark District, Louisa County, Virginia: a change of the colors (but not the materials) of the exterior of the house.
-Specifically, the proposed color-changes would be from (1) wood board-and-batten siding painted light brown to wood board-and-batten siding painted white with black trim; and (2) from asphalt roof-shingles colored dark brown to asphalt roof-shingles colored gray.
+The National Park Service (NPS) invites review of and comment on its proposed determination of No Adverse Effect to Historic Properties for (and thus its proposed approval of) a project planned and to be funded and implemented by the owners of a one and one-half story house on a 25-acre property in the Green Springs National Historic Landmark District, Louisa County, Virginia: a change of the exterior colors and siding type of the exterior of the house.